ScenicFramework/scenic/guides/upgrading_to_v0.11.md

     :ok = Stream.put( "example", t )
 ```

+## Standard Driver

+The new standard render driver for all Scenic apps is `:scenic_driver_local`, which is being published to hex at roughly the same time as the beta for Scenic v0.11.

+Both `:scenic_driver_glfw` and `:scenic_drives_nerves_rpi` are retired.

+This driver provides a single rendering code base for both hosted (Mac/PC/Linux) and Nerves environments.
+The seperate drivers were 95% the same anyway and it was getting difficult to keep fixes for them in sync.

-## Drivers
+## Driver Model

-The biggest change to Scenic is the re-write of the driver model.
+Another big change to Scenic is the re-write of the driver model.
 If your work is all at the scene layer, then this shouldn't affect you.
 But if you have a custom driver that renders graphs, it will need to be re-written.

 The old model sent graphs directly to the drivers.
 They would then traverse these graphs, translating them into some render specific linear list of commands, which when then, in turn, be passed on to the actual renderer.
 It was complicated, repeated the same difficult code in every driver, and was difficult to maintain.